| Title: | Loglikelihood Adjustment for Extreme Value Models |

 Plots the profile loglikelihood for a return level, provided that

-returned by a call to return_level
+x returned by a call to return_level using

-.
+prof = TRUE.
 Horizontal lines indicate the values of the

 maximised loglikelihood and the critical level used to calculate